coderefinery/workshop-intro/livestream.md

 - Exercises sessons (alone or in teams), only week 1
 - Breaks, at least 10 minutes/hour

-The materials are always available for everyone.
+The materials are always available for everyone, and linked from the Workshop page.
 All recordings will be available on twitch right away and on youtube the day after.

 ### Collaborative Document